714-294-2125

 the first instant gets acted upon by client-side scripting, or where assistive technologies typically only

-reference the first one accurately; - Ensure that links with the same accessible name serve a similar
+• Ensure that links with the same accessible name serve a similar

 purpose.
 This is important because the intention is to help users understand the purpose of each link in